Market Design & Impact

 2012 Economics Prize in Memory of Alfred Nobel

-- Please visit for the policy and other impacts of my research on pandemic resource allocation the web site www.covid19reservesystem.org.
+- Please visit the website https://covid19reservesystem.org for the policy and other impacts of my research on the ethical allocation of scarce medical resources

 Organization of Living-Donor Paired Kidney Exchanges